82nd Expeditionary Rescue Squadron performs HALO jump

-A U.S. Air Force Pararescueman, 82nd Expeditionary Rescue Squadron (ERQS), simulates a tandem high-altitude low opening (HALO) jump in East Africa, Feb.
-4, 2020.
+A Teenage Mutant Ninja Turtle patch adorns the helmet of a U.S. Air Force Pararescueman, 82nd Expeditionary Rescue Squadron (ERQS), inside a C-130J Super Hercules over Djibouti, Africa, March 10, 2020.
 The 82nd ERQS is responsible for conducting personnel recovery operations in the Combined Joint Task Force – Horn of Africa (CJTF-HOA) area of responsibility.
-(U.S. Air Force photo by Staff Sgt.
-Shawn White)
+(U.S. Air Force photo by Tech.
+Sgt.
+Christopher Ruano)

 |Date Taken: